-And we love doing it.
-We can help artists get their music or art or literature or acting out to the world.
+And I love doing it.
+I can help artists get their music or art or literature or acting out to the world.
 And we're getting tremendous response back.
 Don't get me wrong, we certainly like the high-profile acts, but we really want to champion the smart culture set.
 We want to share the should-be-knowns and nearly-knowns too, because the Internet is the perfect place to share them with you.
 We can co-op our space to them and let them share their art/work, their passion, in ways that might not be able to afford otherwise.

 As many of you know, in the glory days of music -- the '60s and '70s -- the labels use to do it and the real A&R men helped launch many storied careers.
 They helped foster the creative process and they were patient.
 Sadly, those days are long gone, as the marketing boys now dictate policy.
 But the Internet has proven how an artist can reach out and touch many people in ways we couldn't have imagined even 10 years ago.
 I was a William Morris agent back in the early '80s and we'd do it with blossoming talent, too.
-I took a chance with a young comic named Andrew Dice Clay and he hit big time for the agency, grossing nearly 20 million dollars just one year later.
+I took a chance with a young comic named Andrew "Dice" Clay and he hit big time for the agency, grossing nearly 20 million dollars just one year later.

-I just filmed a young singer/songwriter named Richard McGraw that I met in the lobby of the Beacon Theater during a Nick Cave concert a few years ago.
+A few years ago I met a young singer-songwriter named Richard McGraw; I met in the lobby of the Beacon Theater during a Nick Cave concert.
 He was handing out his CDs for free; like a modern-day Johnny Appleseed.
-If you liked his music, you could send him a check.
-Well, I loved his introspective folk-rock music.
-So much so that I wanted to help him.
-But back then all I could was review his Her Sacred Status My Militant Needs CD for a periodical.
-Last month he sent me his new CD, Song and Void: Volume One, and I loved it even more than his debut.
-But now I was in a position to help him even more.
+(If you like his music, you could send him a check.)
+Well, I loved his introspective folk-rock music so much so that I wanted to help him.
+But back then all I could do was write a review of his Her Sacred Status My Militant Needs CD for a local periodical.
+But last month he sent me his new CD, Song and Void: Volume One, and I loved it even more than his debut.
+And now I was in a position to help him even more.
 I could interview him and film him singing and post his vidcast and let the rest of the world find him on our site.
 He may never reach the status of a Cat Stevens, Nick Cave, or even a Mark Kozelek, but his passion will touch people.
 That much I am certain.
-And so will jazz singer Vanessa Trouble's vidcast that Richard so lovingly finished editing.
-Ditto for vidcasts that we've posted on Heather Eatman's project Doll Hospital or young blues enthusiast Jeremiah Lockwood.